Princeton-Competitive-Programming/princeton-competitive-programming/icpc.md

-* **Local Qualifier**: The journey begins with a local selection contest which will be held in Princeton in the Fall (more details [here]({{ site.baseurl }}/icpc25)).
+* **Local Qualifier**: The journey begins with a local selection contest which will be held in Princeton in the Fall (more details [here]({{ site.baseurl }}/icpc26)).
 You will be able to participate as a team or individually in this contest and 5 teams will be selected to represent Princeton at the next stage.

 * **Greater New York Regional Contest**: The selected teams then advance to the regional contest.
-This will be held on **Sunday, November 9** at Columbia University.
-Here is the [contest website](https://gny.na.icpc.global/) from last year.
+This will be held on **Sunday, November 8** at Touro University in Manhattan.
+Here is the [contest website](http://acmgnyr.org/year2026/) for this year.
 The top ~5 teams (this varies slightly every year) will qualify for the next stage, but only one per university (so if teams from Princeton place first and second overall, only the first team will advance).